 m/f in the table indicates that the ending of the word changes depending on whether a male or female is saying it

-The pronunciation of Portugese is often very unique and not as the words appear on the page.
-It does therefore require some practice to get it sounding right so you will be understood to a Portugese native, as you learn which vowels and consonants need to be dropped or softened for certain words.
+The pronunciation of Portuguese is often very unique and not as the words appear on the page.
+It does therefore require some practice to get it sounding right so you will be understood to a Portuguese native, as you learn which vowels and consonants need to be dropped or softened for certain words.

 Language & Travel Essentials For Visiting Portugal